Chetanca02/Kubernetes_Tutorials/README.md

 ![Interaction between K8s master and nodes](image-4.png)

 ## Used aliases
-Throughout this tutorial, I may use some aliases which I am mentioning below.
+Throughout this tutorial, I have used aliases which I am mentioning in a separate file, 'kube_aliases.txt'.
 This list can be updated later on.